-Welcome to TPC Identity, a column in which we will discuss everything that makes you you - from gender to sexual orientation and everything in between.
+Welcome to TPC Identity, a column in which we will discuss everything that makes you, you - from gender to sexual orientation and everything between.
 Come as you are.

 Have a question about sex, wellness, identity, relationships, or more that you'd like us to answer?
 Send it in here.